Apple AirTags exist! Here's what you need to know

 Similar to Tile, you can attach the circular AirTags to your stuff and use an app to quickly track down your lost items.
 But it wouldn’t be Apple without some of the company’s proprietary technology.
 In the case of the AirTags, the trackers use Precision Finding.
 Similar to other Apple products, AirTags are equipped with Apple’s U1 chip which uses an Ultra Wideband (UWB) radio, technology that delivers precise location and spatial awareness.

 It’s the technology that powers Apple’s Find My software which allows you to keep track of all your iDevices.
-That means the AirTags can precisely locate your item in relation to other products in the general vicinity.
+That means the AirTags can precisely locate your item in relation to other products in the general vicinity using sound and haptic feedback.
 It’s supposed to be more accurate than Tile trackers which rely on Bluetooth.